Marker Making in Garment Industry

 Automatic Marker Making

-• In this process, the computer itself produces marker from different pattern pieces.
+• In this process, the computer itself produces markers from different pattern pieces.

-• In this process, higher marker efficiency can be achieved but is time-consuming method, because computer use permutation- combination method to produce marker.
+• This process allows higher marker efficiency to be achieved but is a time-consuming method because the computer uses a permutation-combination method to produce markers.

-• The modern systems however overcome, this problem of time and nowadays, it is possible to get automatic marker only in 2 minutes with a satisfactory level of marker efficiency.
+• Modern systems, however, overcome this problem of time, and nowadays, it is possible to get an automatic marker in only 2 minutes with a satisfactory level of marker efficiency.

 Interactive Method

-• It is a common process, here the marker planner plan markers by interacting directly with the system through a computer screen.
+• This is a common process, here the marker planner plans markers by interacting directly with the system through a computer screen.

-• Two horizontal lines are shown in the middle of the screen, which indicates the marker width.
+• Two horizontal lines are shown in the middle of the screen, which indicate the marker width.

-• A vertical line in the left indicates the start of the marker and right side is open at first.
+• The vertical line on the left indicates the start of the marker and the right side is open at first.

-• All the pattern pieces are displayed in the miniature form at the top of the screen.
+• All the pattern pieces are displayed in miniature form at the top of the screen.

-• They are dragged and dropped in the marker area.
+• The pieces can be dragged and dropped in the marker area.

-• After placing of all pattern pieces, it is possible to see the data like marker efficiency, marker length and marker width etc. information just below the parallel lines.
+• After placing all the pattern pieces, it is possible to see data like marker efficiency, marker length, marker width, etc. Just below the parallel lines.

-• After completion of marker making, it is saved in the computer memory, and it is possible to take the printout of the marker any time.
+• After the completion of marker making, it is saved in the computer memory, and it is possible to take the printout of the marker at any time.

 Difference Between Automatic and Interactive Methods